ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 # Header Specifications

-The following headers are defined
+The following `RateLimit` response header fields are defined

+Note: RFC EDITOR PLEASE DELETE THIS NOTE; Implementations of drafts of this specification MUST NOT use the `RateLimit` prefix.
+Instead they MUST use the `X-RateLimit` one.
+Draft header field names are thus `X-RateLimit-Limit`, `X-RateLimit-Remaining` and `X-RateLimit-Reset`.

 ## RateLimit-Limit {#ratelimit-limit-header}